MarcosFerreira17/blog/README.md

 ### Glad to see you here!
-I am currently an intern on the engineering team at the GFT group, where I develop my skills as a backend developer, creating generic microservices that can be reused throughout the company.
+I am currently an intern on the engineering team at GFT group, where I develop my skills as a backend developer, creating generic microservices that can be reused throughout the company.

 I specialize in building robust backends that do all the heavy lifting for your app or website.
 I love designing systems that are light yet powerful, distributed yet synchronized and beautiful yet effective.
 <br/>